 In the lead-up to Gavi’s second Replenishment, Canada pledged CAD 500 million to Gavi to support immunization in development countries for the period 2016-2020, more than doubling the nation’s previous total contributions.
 Building upon this commitment a further CAD 20 million was pledged in January 2015 and has been allocated to Gavi’s innovation accelerator, INFUSE, for Francophone Africa.
 This commitment makes Canada the leading donor to INFUSE- underscoring the administration’s leadership in innovation.

 On May 2020, in the lead to the Global Vaccine Summit, Canada pledged CAD 600 million to support Gavi’s efforts to deliver life-saving vaccines to children in the world’s poorest countries.
 This support arrived as the COVID-19 pandemic disrupted immunisation services in the poorest countries across the world.
-Canada’s commitment and global response to the pandemic was further accentuated through their CAD 220 million pledge to Gavi’s COVAX AMC to develop and deploy equitable distribution of effective and safe vaccines to middle- and lower-income countries.
+Canada’s commitment and global response to the pandemic was further accentuated through their CAD 440 million pledge to Gavi’s COVAX AMC to develop and deploy equitable distribution of effective and safe vaccines to middle- and lower-income countries.
+In addition, Canada has committed CAD 75 million for the delivery of COVID-19 vaccines; CAD 5 million will support the design and operationalization of the COVAX dose sharing mechanism.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data